openframeworks/ofSite/_tutorials/03_graphics/generativemesh.markdown

     * Creating a mesh from the pixels
     * Using ofEasyCam to navigate the mesh
 3. [Manipulations: Adding effects that modify the mesh](#manipulations)
-	* Loading an image
-    * Creating a mesh from the pixels
-    * Using ofEasyCam to navigate the mesh
     * Adding jitter
     * Making the vertices orbit
     * Creating an interactive magnifying effect